 - Remove the goat from the Instant Pot or pressure cooker and add it to the reserved tomato masala, along with the cilantro.
 If the goat is not pull-apart tender, simmer until it reaches the desired tenderness.
 If the goat is tender, simmer for 10-15 minutes until it combines with the masala.

-- Garnish with fresh ginger and cilantro, and serve with naan or Basmati Rice.
+- Garnish with fresh ginger and cilantro, and serve with naan or basmati rice.

 - Avoid overcrowding the pan with goat or lamb because the moisture won’t evaporate.
 If you end up with too much liquid in the pan (tell me how I know this), remove the meat and set it aside; this allows the masala to cook down faster.
 Return the goat once it reduces.